-The city of Chicago accounts for a large chunk of Illinois’ population.
-Therefore, it should come as no surprise that a vast majority of the state’s philanthropic activity takes place within the city limits.
-Funders are engaged in a huge range of grantmaking, with money flowing for the arts, education, human services, health, parks, youth, and more.
-We're tracking what funders in Chicago are doing and what we're learning is captured in this guide.
+The city of Chicago accounts for a majority of Illinois’ population.
+Therefore, it should come as no surprise that a vast majority of the state’s philanthropic activity takes place within city limits.
+Funders are engaged in a wide range of grantmaking, with money flowing for the arts, education, human services, health, parks, youth, and more.
 All the profiles of funders and program officers in the guide are updated regularly.
 Only paid subscribers can access these resources.
 (Subscribe here.)

 Alphawood funds causes for advocacy, architecture and preservation, the arts and arts education, promotion and protection of the rights of LGBT citizens and people living with HIV/AIDS, and other human and civil rights.

 This funder focuses most grantmaking on preserving the world’s oceans, but also on performing arts and social causes in the Chicago area.
 There are two annual grant cycles.

 Baskes' Chicago grantmaking strongly focuses on arts and culture, particularly supporting theater and opera.

 The Carol Lavin Bernick Family Foundation’s grantmaking invests in health and education, among others.

 The philanthropic vehicle of real estate billionaire Neil Bluhm is mainly focused in Chicago, supporting education, arts and culture, and Jewish causes.

 Brach focuses its grantmaking within the Chicago metro area.
 Areas of interest are animal welfare, the environment, education, and homelessness.